Current version: 0.5

 To ensure the aims and objectives of MoodleNet are understood by all parts of the Moodle community, this white paper will serve as a touchstone as the project develops.

 The primary audience for this white paper is the educators for whom MoodleNet is intended to help empower.
 It will also be of interest to content authors, instructional designers, learners, site administrators, analysts and developers.
-It is being put together by Doug Belshaw, MoodleNet Lead, with input from staff at HQ as well as community members.
+It is being put together by Doug Belshaw, MoodleNet Product Manager, with input from staff at HQ as well as community members.

 MoodleNet: the what and the why